DOC - Happy in the Bronx

 Happy in the Bronx is a short documentary that will tell the story of Happy, an elephant at the Bronx Zoo, and the legal case to change the physical, and perhaps emotional circumstances of her life.

 In nature, elephants live in bonded matriarchal families.
-Females never leave the herd, forming lifelong attachments with siblings, cousins and aunts as well as with their mothers.
+Females never leave the herd, forming lifelong attachments with their mothers. siblings, cousins and aunts

 After reading an article about Happy’s legal case, I attended the hearing in February 2020 at Bronx Supreme Court.